hvasbath/beat/docs/examples/FFI_static.rst

 This will create a directory (**$linear_gfs**): *Laquila/ffi/linear_gfs* where the fault geometry is saved as a pickle file 'fault_geometry.pkl'.
 We can inspect the geometry of the resulting extended discretized fault wrt. the reference fault with::

-  beat check Laquila --what=geometry --mode=ffi
+  beat check Laquila --what=discretization --mode=ffi

 This will open an interactive 3d plot of the fault geometry, which looks along the lines of